 New Irish Arts

 New Irish Arts is a Christian Charity which organises around 30 public events per year.
-Whether performing on the stage of the Belfast Waterfront, on BBC Songs of Praise or in a simple concert, their aim is to use the Arts to encourage people to worship God.
+Whether performing on the stage of the Belfast Waterfront, on BBC Songs of Praise or in a church concert, their aim is to use the Arts to encourage people to worship God.
 A key area of growth in recent years has been New Irish Youth, which runs residentials preparing young singers and instrumentalist for worship and Christian service.
 New Irish Arts is delighted to serve at New Horizon once again under the leadership of Creative Director, Jonathan Rea.
 With special guest Stuart Townend on Saturday and Sunday.
 Featuring Sylvia Burnside on Wednesday evening.

 Rebecca Wright and Ian Vennard have been serving as part of the Livewire band for several years.
-Hailing from Portadown, they are delighted to be bringing a new band to the New Horizon MainStage on Wednesday evening.
+Hailing from Portadown, they are delighted to be bringing their band to the New Horizon MainStage on Monday & Tuesday evenings.